Accelerator Cohort Program Overview

 If you do not get the sales right, nothing else matters.
 Sometime we are lucky enough to have such a brilliant business idea that it sells on its own, but for most of us continuous networking, sales efforts and strong client relations are what determines long-term success.
 This session will include tools to develop a sales pipeline, procedures for tracking leads and secrets on how to act on those leads, techniques to opening and closing a sale (practice, practice, and practice) and methods for delivering exemplary client care and generating repeat sales.

 Learn how to set your profit goals and use 10 levers to grow your business profits.
 Compare risk and timing for different growth methods, from current customers and quick wins to new aggregators, new markets, and new products.
 Practice predicting bottom-line results, and choose your own business growth strategy.
 New markets discussed will be government contracting and expanding internationally.

 Understand your current culture and your current team!
 Slotting the right people for the right job is critically important for "second stage" businesses if they are to succeed and grow.
 Identify critical issues related to the human resource functions including major traps that business owners fall into when growing.

 IT Systems are necessary to support daily operations and acceleration.
 Assess current platforms in four work areas, identify areas for streamlining processes and make strides in IT innovations best solution for your business.

-Day 1 of opening your business – what is my plan for selling the business?
+Day One of opening your business – what is your plan for selling the business?
 Are you ready?
 Understand the stages in the process of selling a small business.
 Learn how a selling price is determined, how to make your business ready for sale, the kind of deal to expect, due diligence requirements, the role of advisors, and other deal terms.
 Compare deal terms with owner goals, such as deal structure and timing, earn-outs, and seller financing.
 Practice assessing your own business value and the deal terms you would accept.